JsBergbau/node-red-contrib-mh-z19-co2sensor/README.md

 Connect RXD (PIN  10) to Tx of CO2 sensor.

 ## Usage
-Set `msg.payload` to `getCO2` to get current CO2 values or to `ABCOff` to disable error prone automatic calibration every 24 hours.
+Set `msg.payload` to `getCO2` to get current CO2 values or to `ABCoff` to disable error prone automatic calibration every 24 hours.
 More in the node’s help tab.

 ## License
 GPLv3